oracle-livelabs/developer/multicloud-azuredevops-oracledb/createdatabase/createdatabase.md

 In this lab, you will:

-* Create the Oracle Database
+* Create the Oracle Database (if one does not exist already)
-* Obtain the connection information and wallet
+* Obtain the connection information (and wallet if applicable)
 * Create a user and table

 ### Prerequisites